Jesus: Ministry in Galilee

 Most scholars hold that Jesus lived in Galilee and Judea and did not preach or study elsewhere.
 They agree that Jesus debated with Jewish authorities on the subject of God, performed some healings, taught in parables and gathered followers.
 Jesus's Jewish critics considered his ministry to be scandalous because he feasted with sinners, fraternized with women, and allowed his followers to pluck grain on the Sabbath.
 According to Sanders, it is not plausible that disagreements over how to interpret the Law of Moses and the Sabbath would have led Jewish authorities to want Jesus killed.

 According to Ehrman, Jesus taught that a coming kingdom was everyone's proper focus, not anything in this life.
 He taught about the Jewish Law, seeking its true meaning, sometimes in opposition to traditions.
 Jesus put love at the centre of the Law, and following that Law was an apocalyptic necessity.
 His ethical teachings called for forgiveness, not judging others, loving enemies, and caring for the poor.
 Funk and Hoover note that typical of Jesus were paradoxical or surprising turns of phrase, such as advising one, when struck on the cheek, to offer the other cheek to be struck as well.

 The Gospels portray Jesus teaching in well-defined sessions, such as the Sermon on the Mount in the Gospel of Matthew or the parallel Sermon on the Plain in Luke.
-According to Gerd Theissen and Annette Merz, these teaching sessions include authentic teachings of Jesus, but the scenes were invented by the respective evangelists to frame these teachings, which had originally been recorded without context.
+While these teaching sessions include authentic teachings of Jesus, Theissen and Merz contend that the scenes were invented by the evangelists to frame these teachings, originally recorded without context.
+Le Donne, however, rejects the form-critical notion that smaller units of traditions held a defined stage of circulation before the gospels' composition.
 While Jesus's miracles fit within the social context of antiquity, he defined them differently.
 First, he attributed them to the faith of those healed.
 Second, he connected them to end times prophecy.